top of page

 What Do Our Services Cover?

-Our pre-audits cover the EU AI Act, the most ground breaking regulation since the GDPR.
-It represents a coordinated European approach on the human and ethical implications of AI together with ensuring a well-functioning internal market for AI systems, applying to all in-scope businesses by 2024
+Our consultancy/advisory services together with compliance software cover the EU AI Act, the most ground breaking regulation since the GDPR.
+It represents a coordinated European approach on the human and ethical implications of AI together with ensuring a well-functioning internal market for AI systems, applying to all in-scope businesses from 2024

 Specifically, it: